iffy/generalconference/data/eng/1980-04/016-salt-of-the-earth-savor-of-men-and-saviors-of-men/text.md

-# Salt of the Earth: Savor of Men and Saviors of Men
+# Salt of the Earth:Savor of Men and Saviors of Men

 I hold in my hand a test tube filled with salt.
 Salt, as you know, contains two elements--sodium and chlorine--and is known chemically as sodium chloride.